February 4

 Britain seized Guadeloupe from France in February 1810, the third time in 20 years the island changed hands.
 Napoleon needed the sugar revenue.
 Britain needed to choke French trade.
 The island produced more wealth per square mile than any territory in the Americas — 10,000 enslaved people working plantations that funded wars an ocean away.
 Britain held it for four years, then gave it back at the Treaty of Paris.
 They kept other islands.
 Guadeloupe's sugar production never recovered.
 The wars were fought in Europe, but the money came from places most soldiers couldn't find on a map.

-Cochrane took Valdivia with 300 men against 2,000 Spanish troops behind fifteen forts.
+Lord Cochrane took the Spanish fortress of Valdivia with 300 men against 2,000 defenders behind fifteen forts in Febr…

 Ohio Opens Its Waterways: Canals Connect Lakes to Rivers